aashuparajuli/markdown-to-html/benchmarks/benchmark_info.md

 v5: Can parse italics with underscore, italics with asterisks , bold with underscore, bold with asterisks, strikethrough, blockquotes, and inline code blocks.
 Each different parse is performed with a separate function

+v6: v5, but using command line arguments to pass in filepathss

 # Time data

 calculating by running the execute_benchmark.sh, which runs `cargo run --release` 200 times and calculates the mean execution time